Crispy baked zucchini fries: With a crunchy crust, these baked zucchini fries are healthy snack alternative to so many calorie-laden appetizers.

-Preheat the oven to 425° F. Line a 12×18-inch baking sheet with parchment paper.
+- Preheat the oven to 425° F. Line a large baking sheet with parchment paper.

-Taking a few sticks at a time, roll them around in the beaten egg then coat them in the breadcrumbs, lightly patting the breadcrumbs onto the zucchini if needed.
+- Taking a few sticks at a time, roll them around in the beaten egg then coat them in the breadcrumbs, lightly patting the breadcrumbs onto the zucchini if needed.
 Try to not to handle the zucchini too much at this point or the breading with fall off.
-Carefully transfer the sticks to the baking sheet, spacing them about 1/2-inch apart.
-You’ll be able to fit the entire pound of zucchini on a 12×18-inch baking sheet, so push them close together if needed.
+Carefully transfer the sticks to the baking sheet, spacing them about ½-inch apart.
+You'll be able to fit the entire pound of zucchini on the baking sheet, so push them close together if needed.
 Repeat with remaining zucchini sticks.

 adapted from Confections of a Foodie Bride